contino/cucumber-declarative-gherkin/README.md

 Want to learn more about declarative Gherkin, read the training or look at the docs [here](./docs/declarative-gherkin.md).

-Want to see the declarative Gherkin, go into the `contino/features` folder.
+Want to see the declarative Gherkin, go into the `first-bank/features` folder.

 Want to run the declarative Gherkin:

 1. Install the perquisites
 1. Run `nvm use` in the root folder
-1. run `npm install` in the `contino` folder
+1. run `npm install` in the `first-bank` folder
 1. run `npm run e2e`
-1. Then open the file `cucumber-declarative-gherkin/contino/.tmp/report/index.html` in a browser
+1. Then open the file `cucumber-declarative-gherkin/first-bank/.tmp/report/index.html` in a browser

 **NOTE:** The e2e test will fail.
 It is to demo the advance logging.
 navigate to the failing scenario to see a screenshot, test suite failure